|

 misalignment we create the conditions necessary for continual fire-fighting,

-is, however, simply another variant of a system cloud.
-The
+cloud/fire fighting cloud is, however, simply another variant of a system

-applicability, we need a Reformulated Lieutenant’s Cloud that is
+understand its systemic applicability, we need a Reformulated Lieutenant’s Cloud

-you are continually using it, then systemic solutions are evading you.
-A short
+continually using it, then systemic solutions are evading you.
+A short and

-and sweet presentation follows in A Suite of Systemic Clouds.
-There are a number of common pairs of needs
+sweet presentation follows in A Suite of Systemic Clouds.
+There are a number of common

-(or B-C’s in the jargon) that are useful in understanding what flavor of
+pairs of needs (or B-C’s in the jargon) that are useful in understanding what

-systemic cloud is, as I see it, a kind of lock that sits between where we are
+cloud is, as I see it, a kind of lock that sits between where we are now and

 basis by examining the erroneous assumptions in the cloud or we can open it